Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The financial data reveals notable patterns and shifts over the analyzed periods.
+The financial data analyzed reveals several notable trends and patterns in key performance metrics over the observed periods.

 - Net Sales